Central Intelligence Group: History

 Admiral Souers immediately showed that his approach to running an intelligence community was different than the practice of his predecessor, Wild Bill Donovan.
-Donovan had believed that the Director of Central Intelligence (DCI) should have as much power as a Cabinet Secretary, but Souers believed that the DCI should be subservient to them.
-Souers believed that the CIG should be fostered under the leadership of the Secretaries, under both the President and the National Intelligence Authority, and also understood that the military Chiefs were not comfortable with an intelligence community that could become more powerful than they were.
+Donovan had believed that the director of central intelligence (DCI) should have as much power as a Cabinet secretary, but Souers believed that the DCI should be subservient to them.
+Souers believed that the CIG should be fostered under the leadership of the secretaries, under both the president and the National Intelligence Authority, and also understood that the military Chiefs were not comfortable with an intelligence community that could become more powerful than they were.

-Souers understood that if the DCI were as powerful as a Secretary, they would constantly have to battle with the Cabinet in order to gain the President's ascent for memoranda and directives.
+Souers understood that if the DCI were as powerful as a secretary, they would constantly have to battle with the Cabinet in order to gain the president's assent for memoranda and directives.
 Further, having such power would also mean that the DCI would constantly be battling a secret war of politics at home, in addition to the real wars they would have to wage abroad.

 Souers' mandate was "that the CIG should bring all intelligence activities into cooperation and harmony..."
-This involved the creation of the Intelligence Advisory Board, which was to be composed of four permanent members (the intelligence chiefs of the Departments of State, War, Navy, and the Air Force), and representatives from other agencies at the Director's invitation.
+This involved the creation of the Intelligence Advisory Board, which was to be composed of four permanent members (the intelligence chiefs of the Departments of State, War, Navy, and the Air Force), and representatives from other agencies at the director's invitation.

 Souers initially wanted to create Ad Hoc committees for the study of specific areas, but organizing them proved difficult, so he instead assigned these duties to the Central Planning Staff, which was managed by William B. Goggins.